zakariaGatter/urlgate/README.md

 [Urlgate] allows you to...

-* Get lis of URLS
+* Get list of URLS
 * Read from pipeline
 * Grep to special URLS
 * Curl text file from the web